 HOW TO PUT YOUR FANS PROPERLY:-

 Step #1: Add at least 2 custom fans in your case.
 One as exhaust and one as intake.
 (NOTE:- Exhaust fan is more important than the Intake One).
 Because if you install only one intake fan and no exhaust fans then your system’s heat will remain in the case only and it will create temperature disbalance.
-Always add more exhaust fans than the intake ones or at least equal.
+Always try to install an equal number of exhaust fans and intake fans.

-Similarly the best place for the intake fans is either at the front bottom or at the bottom of the case.
-Setting up the fans as I have stated will create a balanced air flow inside and outside the case.
+Similarly, the best place for the intake fans is either at the front bottom or at the bottom of the case.
+Setting up the fans as I have stated will create balanced airflow inside and outside the case.

-Here is my article:- The Best Cooling PC Fans from where you can select the best fans which suits your budget and need.
+Here is our article: The Best Cooling PC Fans from where you can select the best fans which suits your budget and need.

 Fan filters do not decrease your system’s temperature but actually they are for keeping the dust out of your case.
-If you work in a country like India where dust is common in the house, your system will take it in a month in so much quantity that the components will look 2 years old.
-Dust of course makes your components get hotter and hotter and makes it difficult for the fans or heatsinks to make direct contact with the PCB.
+If you work in a country where dust is very common to enter the house, your system will take the dust in a month in so much quantity that the components will look 2 years old.
+Dust, of course, makes your components run hotter and makes it difficult for the fans or heatsinks to be in direct contact with the components.

 You may need to clean the dust filters in a month or so but it’s a proper way of closing every area from where the dust might enter.

 What do you think about the above system?
 Will the components get the required amount of cooling?

 Of course NOT.
 If you just place the cables like this and mess up the whole pc then these cables will stop the way of the air to get regulated properly.
 If you have installed the fans in the front, rear, bottom or top and no matter where these wires will not let the easy air circulation and may get into the CPU cooler fan or GPU fans.